taskboy3000/finke/README.md

 3. Test the installation with 'make test'.
 You should get an HTML file.

+Note that if you do use carton to install the perl dependencies, you will need to configure the the PERL5LIB environment variable like this (for bash):

+  export PERL5LIB=/path/to/finke/local/lib/perl5

+You might optionally want to include finke on your path:

+  export PATH="$PATH:/path/to/finke"

 ## CREATE A NEW GAME

 Finke works on a project directory that must contain the following files: